RDS-95/portfolio/README.md

 This is a notebook inspired by an interview question I once received.
 It contains a thorough analysis of a theoretical dice game.

+# GANs-MScThesis-SampleNotebook.pdf

+This is a sample jupyter notebook showing some of the work done on my MSc.
+Thesis project.
+It relates, in particular, to section 5.1 of the entire document.
+The complete project can also be found in this directory for more context and detail.

 # GANs-MScThesis.pdf

 A copy of my research thesis (received 92%).
 Submitted as part of a Master of Science degree in Financial and Computational Mathematics at University College Cork.